trwaters/FigAxe/README.md

 2. Repeatedly struggling to place colorbars in colormap plots correctly
 3. Remembering how *GridSpec* works to make a custom subplot layout

 *FigAxe* takes a somewhat brute-force approach by providing functionality to make fine-adjustments and decide on colorbar placement up front, resulting in a collection of pre-defined figure *layouts*.
-A simple hack to *GridSpec* makes it very easy to add new layouts.
+A simple hack to *GridSpec* makes it very easy to add new layouts to suit the specific needs of your project.

 Designed to provide automatated figure generation for [club4am](https://github.com/trwaters/club4am), an analysis and visualization package for the MHD code [Athena++](https://github.com/PrincetonUniversity/athena-public-version), I have begun using *FigAxe* as a productivity aid in all of my projects.
 I hope you find it useful as well!